“THE GATES OF ST JOHN”

 At the time of the 1911 census, Madame Du Pre was residing at 24 Warwick Avenue, Paddington, W London, her place of birth was given as Edinburgh, Scotland.

 It is not known whether Madame Du Pre actually spent much time at this property on the Isle of Wight, or just used it as a holiday residence during the season.
+It was ironic that she was spared to spend but a few weeks in the building upon which so much of her thought, energy and money had been lavished.

 The house was unique and of very ornate architecture, from every angle there was something different to see.
 The rooms had marble floors, which would probably have been very cold in the winter and cool in the summer.
 Across the road was built a lifeboat house and stabling, complete with lifeboat.
 The lady believed that the great flood was coming again, so she made sure she was fully prepared for when it happened.